na4zagin3/satyrographos/README.md

 satyrographos install
 ```

-If you want to use the latest version, you can pin this repository like this.
+To use the latest version of Satyrographos, pin the repository like this:

 ```
 opam pin add https://github.com/na4zagin3/satyrographos.git
 ```

 ## Install System Fonts
-_This feature is still experimental and interface would be changed later._
+_This feature is still experimental and its interface and/or behaviour may be changed later._

-If your machine has configured with [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/), i.e., using Mac or Linux Desktop Environment, Satyrographos can configure so that SATySFi can use fonts installed in your system.
+If your machine is using [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/), i.e., using Mac or Linux Desktop Environment, Satyrographos can set up SATySFi to utilise your existing system fonts.

-You can add `-system-font-prefix <system-font-name-prefix>` option to tell Satyrographos gather system fonts and set up SATySFi sees those font with prefix `<system-font-name-prefix>`.
+Satyrographos offers the `-system-font-prefix <system-font-name-prefix>` option of gathering system fonts to enable them for use with names prefixed with `<system-font-name-prefix>` with SATySFi.

-For example, the following command installs system fonts with prefix `system:`.
+For example, the following command installs system fonts with the prefix `system:`.

 ```
 $ satyrographos install -system-font-prefix 'system:'
 ```

-Then you can use system fonts, for example, Arial as `system:Arial`.
+Then you can use the system fonts, for example, Arial as `system:Arial`.
 (Technically, a font will have a SATySFi name which consists of the given prefix and the font's PostScript name.
-This behavior would be changed in near future.)
+This behavior may be changed in the near future.)

 ```
 @require: stdjabook